jkanner/aapt/web/objectives.md

  * Students can interpert time-domain plots of gravitational wave data

  * Students can interpert time-frequency plots of gravitational wave data

+ * Students can access information about real gravitational wave events through the GWOSC web site (e.g. find masses of events)